grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### default_language

-This setting configures the default UI language, which must be a supported IETF language tag, such as `en-US`.
+This option will set the default UI language if a supported IETF language tag like `en-US` is available.
+If set to `detect`, the default UI language will be determined by browser preference.
+The default is `en-US`.

 ### home_page